ITU-BDSA23-GROUP10/Chirp/README.md

 $ docker ps
 ```

+TODO: Write a blurb about starting docker container

 If the container is not running it may because the password is too weak so try to run the above command again with a different password

 ## Run from release